zhangcheng1006/INF431-Set/README.md

 And we should consider the problem of concurrence.

-Please refer to 'Set description.pdf' and 'report-Set.pdf' for more details.
+Please refer to 'Set description.pdf' and 'rapport-Set.pdf' for more details.